mfirry/typed-paths-js/README.md

   });
   ```

-First thing to take into account is that our `Bar` type needs to be polymorphic, meaning you can build a `Bar` out of any different object types.
+First thing we can take into account is that our `Bar` type can be polymorphic, meaning you can build a `Bar` out of any object type.
 In the example above we would have a `Country` type which might look like this:

   ```js
   type Country = {